 Most meats sold as fit for human consumption are okay to feed ferrets as long as they are NOT processed; ferrets should NEVER be fed meats that are seasoned/flavored, smoked, cured, or injected with saline to preserve freshness (read labels carefully).
 Also, some meats not “fit” for human consumption can be fed as well; these include meats such as commercial raw made just for pets, whole prey, butcher scraps etc.

 Start trying to add in as many new meats as you can find.
 The more variety the better!
-Also, seeing as how it is unrealistic to keep an entire farm in your freezer, start just trying to locate new meats so that you have an idea of what you have access to, and where you can find what.
-When you find them feel free to try them out!
+Also, seeing as how it is unrealistic to keep an entire farm in your freezer, start trying to at least locate new/additional meats so that you have an idea of what you have access to, and where you can find what.
+When you find them, feel free to try them out!

 Below is a list of food suggestions:

 - beef (also veal)